YoinkBird/cyclesafe/report/report.md

 and for docmentation, the iterative nature of the project lifecycle is clear.

 <!-- look for the REV<n> keyword throughout the doc -->
-REV2 [20171017] roadmap: remove gps fuzzy match from CP
-REV1 [2017xxxx] roadmap: first pass
+REV2 [20171017] roadmap: remove gps fuzzy match from critPath REV1 [2017xxxx] roadmap: first pass

 ## Title